What Are the Different Types of Editing?

 Here’s an example of a text before it’s been line edited:

-The big round moon up above was shining brightly and clearly in the night sky, which casted a silvery glowing effect over the sleepy town.
+The big round moon up above was shining brightly and clearly in the night sky, which cast a silvery glowing effect over the sleepy town.
 Glenn walked down the deserted avenue, his footsteps going click-clack in the quietness.
 Feeling a sense of unease creeping up his spine, he approached the old abandoned mansion.
 The windows were dark, and the ivy-covered walls seemed to say previous secrets.
 Glenn hesitated for a brief moment and then quickly built up the courage to enter.

 And after line editing: